Chipdeals/Momo-Api/README.md

 # Usage

 #### Authentication
-You need to specify an apikey in all call you make to our API.
+You need to specify an apikey in any call made to our API.

 You specify you apikey with the query parametter ``apikey`` like in the folowing sample
 ```sh